If you are a Software-as-A-Service company, no matter what industry you are in, there is a good chance you have an affiliate program.

 - Provide Content ideas – Your goal is to make them successful in promoting your products and services, and for them – you are the expert.
 Give them tips on how to position your platform in reviews, blog posts, email newsletters, webinars, and more.

 - Reactivation Incentive – You will almost always get people who sign up but then drop dormant.
 Create an affiliate campaign to them saying – If you write a review we will do X for you.
 If you get your first sale in 60 days from being non-active, we will bump your commission rate up to XYZ.
 Get creative.
+One more great way of reactivating your affiliates will be to share promo codes and special offers to affiliate marketing tools to help them earn more.
+For instance, there’s a tool called Voluum designed for affiliate marketers to help them track all their campaign performance in one place.
+One more tool that affiliate marketers appreciate is Clickmeter.
+This solution allows tracking the efficiency of affiliate links that you’ve created.
+Finally, you can partner up with some well-known affiliate marketing communities like Smart Passive Income and get exclusive discounts on their courses for your own affiliates.

 Overall, you want to keep them engaged and constantly be showing them ways they can get to the Desire phase (the one you mentioned in your AIDA first outreach email, earlier in this post).